 This is why you’re attracted to married men (27 October 2016)

-This article by a feminist author tells women how they should deal with approaches from men in nightclubs (“harassment” by “creeps” in her words).
-Then see the readers comments for the male perspective, plus further related discussion can be found here
+A 2013 article (now removed from server) by a feminist author Alecia Lynn Eberhardt tells women how they should deal with approaches from men in nightclubs (“harassment” by “creeps” in her words).
+Then see the readers comments from the male perspective, plus further related discussion can be found here

 ‘Why women lose the dating game‘, by Bettina Arndt (22 April 2012)